-Nebraska Industrial Home, and Home for the Friendless.
+Nebraska Industrial Home, and Home

-With a view to aid in the suppression of prostitution, the legislature of 1881 made provisions for the establishment of the Nebraska industrial home, to provide shelter, protection, employment and means of self-support for penitent women and girls.
+for the Friendless.
+With a view to aid in the suppression of prestitution, the legislature of 1881 made provisions for the establishment of the Nebraska industrial home, to provide shelter, protection, employment and means of self-support for penitent women and girls.
 The government was placed under the supervision of the "woman's associated charities of Nebraska" and an appropriation of \$15,000 was made to purchase a site and erect buildings.
-This institution was located at Milford and has since been in operation, dcubtless accomplishing great good in the direction intended by its founders.
+This institution was located at Millord and has since been in operation, doubtless accomplishing great good in the direction intended by its founders.
 In 1887 the legislature saw fit to make an appropriation of \$5,000 to establish and provide for the erection of a home for the friendless at Lincoln, its management to be under the supervision of the society of the home for the friendless.
-Hundreds of homeless children and aged women have been cared for at this institution during its existence.
+Hundrees of homeless children and aged women have been cared for at this institution during its existence.

 The similarity of these two institutions is marked.
-Each originated with an organ-ized society of benevolently disposed ized society of benevolently disposed, Chirstian women, who desired to benefit society by rescuing fallen women and providing a comfortable home for those hom unfortunate circumstances had cast helpless upon the world.
-At each recurring session of the legislat-ire liberal appropriations have been made for the maintenance of these institutions. the entire support of each of them.
-I am in some doubt regarding the propriety of the state assuming the financial responsi-bility and not having equally the responsibility for the government and manage ment of them.
-The conditions under which they are now managed and maintained bring a sense of responsibility and prima-ry duty upon the part of the governing officers to the associations referred to, rather than to the state.
-Heretofore there has been more or less contention and con-troversy respecting the authority of the state in the management of them, though I am pleased to say that for the two years past the relations have been of the most pleasant and amicable character.
-It seems to me it is a sound proposition however, that the state should have th complete and absolue control and management of all of its institutions and that the officers should be responsible alone to the state for the faithful and intelligent discharge of their duties.
-The institution under consideration are of a peculia character, and as the women seem to be better adapted to know the needs and best methods of conducting them, it might be well to povide for a government by a board of women, who should be directly responsible to the state for the manner in which they discharge their duties.
+Each originated with an organized society of benevolently disposed, Chirstian women, who desired to benefit society by rescuing fallen women and providing a comfortable home for those whom unfortunate circumstances had cast helpless upon the world.
+At each recurring session of the legislature liberal appropriations have been made for the maintenance of these institutions. and at the present time the state is almost the entire support of each of them.
+I am in some doubt regarding the propriety of the state assuming the financial responsibility and not having equally the responsibility for the government and management of them.
+The conditions under which they are now managed and maintained bring a sense of responsibility and primary duty upon the part of the governing officers to the associations referred to. rather than to the state.
+Heretofore there has been more or less contention and controversy respecting the authority of the state in the management of them, though I am pleased to say that for the two years past the relations have been of the most pleasant and amicable character.
+It seems to me it is a sound proposition, however, that the state should have the complete and absolue control and manage ment of all of its institutions and that the officers should be responsible alone to the state for the faithful and intelligent discharge of their duties.
+The institutions under consideration are of a peculiar character, and as the women seem to be better adapted to know the needs and best methods of conducting them, it might be well to povide for a government by a board of women, who should be directly responsible to the state for the manner in which they discharge their duties.
 This plan would serve the purpose and fulfil the objects sought by their founders, and yet bring the institutions within the complete control of the state, where, in my judgment, they properly belong, if the state is to be held responsible in any way for their management and government.